 Zhang Xie Zhu and Chen Chung Chia

 Tian Chi tea seldom finds its way to North America as the very small production is eagerly swept up by Taiwanese consumers.
 The Tian Chi garden, directly adjacent to the Fushoushan farm, in Taichung County, is located in the Lishan range and its tea is grown at very high altitudes (2500 m), the highest legally permitted in Taiwan.
-This Spring 2018 tea is very high in pectin and the leaf is very thick, a blessing of the exceptional spring weather in Taiwan.
-The dry leaf is tightly rolled and very fragrant; the infused leaf is a robust green.
-The aroma is very floral with hints of green apple.
-In the mouth the tea exhibits a round, silky and full mouthfeel.
-The finish is very long, persistant and refreshing.
+After not buying the Spring 2019 harvest of this tea, I am pleased to include the Winter 2019 harvest in the current selection.
+The dry leaf is loosely rolled and very fragrant; the infused leaf is a robust golden green.
+The aroma is floral with hints of butter.
+In the mouth the tea is nicely structured and has good “grip” at the base of the mouth.
+The finish is reasonably long and refreshing.
+This tea is well balanced but as with most tea from the 2019 Winter harvest, it is not as layered as some other harvests.
+It makes up for that by offering an appealing straight forward flavor.
 Tian Chi is not an everyday tea but it is a delight when one does decide to indulge.

 Grower: Zhang Xie Zhu

 Cultivar: Qing Xin Wulong

 We believe that his tea is best prepared in the traditional gongfu style using a gaiwan or Yixing pot and 6 grams of tea per 100ml of water at 212°F

 (100° C).
 Steep for 30 seconds.
 Reduce time slightly for the second steep and then increase with each subsequent steep.